OfficeDev/office-js-docs-pr/word/word-add-ins-javascript-reference/range.md

 ```

 ### insertOoxml(ooxml: string, insertLocation: InsertLocation)
-Inserts OOXML into the range at the specified location.
+Inserts OOXML or wordProcessingML into the range at the specified location.
 The insertLocation value can be 'Replace', 'Start' or 'End'.

 #### Syntax
 ```js